leolara/hapi-mongoose-handler/README.md

 - `queries` - the same as fields except used to query mongo.
 Used by `update`, `delete`, `find` and `findOne`.
 The values come from the querystring.
 - `check` - a function that is given the `model` and the `request`, return a true/false determining whether to modify the model, runs on `update`, `delete`
 - `omit` - an array of fields to omit
 - `after` - a function that runs after the model as been found or modified.
 It is given the results of the mongoose query and the `request` object.
-Whatever you turn will be the response.
+Whatever you return will be the response.
 You can use this to wrap or modify the results from mongo.

 ### Methods
-theres are the method attached to handler instance.
-Each of the function take a options hash with the some option as the contructor.
+theses are the method attached to handler instance.
+Each of the function take a options hash with the same option as the contructor.
 This enables you to overload the option for each individual handler
 - `create` create a document using the payload from the request
 - `find` find documents using the querystring to search by
 - `findOne` find one document using the querystring ORed with request.param as the condition parameter